John S. Kuo, M.D., Ph.D.

 University of Toronto

 John S. Kuo, an internationally known neurosurgeon-scientist who specializes in brain tumors, is the inaugural chair of the Department of Neurosurgery and surgical director of the Mulva Clinic for the Neurosciences for the Dell Medical School at The University of Texas at Austin.

 Kuo comes to Dell Med from the University of Wisconsin-Madison, where he was a professor of neurological surgery and human oncology and director of the Comprehensive Brain Tumor Program.
 He led the Central Nervous System Tumors Group at the University of Wisconsin Carbone Cancer Center, a nationally known institution for cancer research, care and community involvement.
-In 12 years there, he led and expanded multiple high-quality multidisciplinary teams — delivering clinical care for brain tumors, pituitary tumors and hydrocephalus — and advanced discoveries from lab research to clinical trials.
+During his 12 years there, he led and expanded multiple high-quality multidisciplinary teams — delivering clinical care for brain tumors, pituitary tumors and hydrocephalus — and advanced discoveries from lab research to clinical trials.

 Kuo is among an elite group of neurosurgeons who have earned research funding from the National Institutes of Health and the National Science Foundation.
 His research has been featured in journals such as Nature Reviews and Science Translational Medicine.
 He has been invited as visiting professor and speaker at institutions including Massachusetts General Hospital and MD Anderson Cancer Center.
 His honors include being named among “America’s Top Doctors” by Castle Connolly and the 2015 Preuss Award for best tumor research at the Congress of Neurological Surgeons.
 He also is an endowed visiting professor of surgery at National University of Singapore and was elected to the Society of University Surgeons and the American Academy of Neurological Surgery.
 He serves as the tumor editor for World Neurosurgery and Operative Neurosurgery and was chair of the American Association of Neurological Surgeons membership committee and co-chaired the UW-Madison Biological Sciences Divisional (Tenure) Committee.